tvanreenen/obsidian-api/README.md

 ### HTTPS Support

 > ⚠️ **Warning**: This API does not provide HTTPS natively.
-To secure your deployment, you must place it behind a secure reverse proxy (e.g., NGINX, Traefik, or Cloudflare Tunnel) that handles HTTPS.
-This is essential to prevent credentials and sensitive data from being transmitted in plaintext over the internet.
+To secure your deployment and prevent credentials and sensitive data from being transmitted in plaintext over the internet, you must place it behind a secure reverse proxy (e.g., NGINX, Traefik, or Cloudflare Tunnel) that handles HTTPS.

 ## API Endpoints